Multipodal Structure and Phase Transitions in Large Constrained Graphs: Introduction

 The significance of multipodal entropy optimizers emerged in a series of three papers \cite{RS1,RS2,RRS} on a model with constraints on edges and triangles, rather than edges and stars.
 In the edge/triangle model evidence, but not proof, was given that entropy optimizers were $M$-podal throughout the whole of the phase space, $M$ growing without bound as the two densities approach 1.
 Here we {\it prove} that all optimizers are $M$-podal, with a uniform bound on $M$, in any $k$-star model.

-{A related but different family of models consists of exponential random graph models (ERGMs):} see for instance \cite{N, Lov} and the many references therein.
+A related but different family of models consists of exponential random graph models (ERGMs): see for instance \cite{N, Lov} and the many references therein.
 In physics terminology the models in \cite{RS1,RS2,RRS} and this paper are microcanonical whereas the ERGMs based on the same subgraph densities are the corresponding grand canonical versions or ensembles.
-In distinction with statistical mechanics with short range forces \cite{Ru,TET}, here the microcanonical and grand canonical ensembles are inequivalent \cite{RS1}.
-This has important implications on the notion of \emph{phases} in random graph models.
-All information about the grand canonical ensemble can be derived from the microcanonical ensemble, but not vice-versa.
-In the Conclusion below we discuss the extent of the loss of information in ERGMs as compared with microcanonical models.
-Continuing the analogy with statistical mechanics we also discuss the relevance of multipodal structure in the study of emergent phases in all such parametric families of large graphs, as vertex number grows.
+In distinction with statistical mechanics with short range forces \cite{Ru,TET}, here the microcanonical and grand canonical ensembles are inequivalent \cite{RS1}: because the relevant entropy function is not concave on the phase space, there are large portions of the phase space where the ERGM model gives no information about the constrained optimal graphons.
+On the other hand, all information about the grand canonical ensemble can be derived from the microcanonical ensemble.
+These facts have important implications regarding the notion of \emph{phases} in random graph models.

+In the Conclusion below we discuss this extent of the loss of information in ERGMs as compared with microcanonical models.
+Continuing the analogy with statistical mechanics we also discuss the relevance of multipodal structure in the study of emergent phases in all such parametric families of large graphs, as the vertex number grows.